tikikun/tikikun.github.io/content/posts/ultra-compact-text-to-speech-a-quantized-f5-tts/index.md

 {{< youtube q61bZfr8HmI >}}

+Yes, that's everything you need to do to do voice generating (and voice cloning) on a macbook under 30s.
 The entire model pipeline is including the below types of weights:
 - F5-TTS weight (223 MB)
 - Duration predictor (86.2 MB)
 - Vocos (53.4 MB)